yuroller/webrtc-cppday2020/README.md

 cppday and cppday_snippets targets (just those, not the whole file) inside src/BUILD.gn are to be integrated into existing webrtc/src/examples/BUILD.gn file.

+In order to rebuild pdf slides, you need to integrate slides direcotry with an installation of (reveal.js)[https://revealjs.com/].